-Law enforcement and public safety at the reservoir and recreation facilities is shared by TNF and the Yuba County Sheriff's Department.
-Campground regulations, occupancy limits, vehicle limits, and noise ordinances are strictly enforced and campgrounds are patrolled by the Forest Service.
-The Yuba County Sheriff has the responsibility to enforce State and County laws, whereas the Forest Service has the responsibility to enforce Federal laws within the operating area (USDA-FS 2009).
-The Yuba County Sheriff boat patrol is utilized to maintain safety and enforce the State and County regulations at Cottage Creek Boat Launch facility and within the New Bullards Bar Reservoir recreation area.
+Law enforcement and public safety at the New Bullards Bar Reservoir and recreation facilities is shared by Tahoe National Forest (TNF) and the Yuba County Sheriff's Department.
+Campground regulations, occupancy limits, vehicle limits, and noise ordinances are strictly enforced and campgrounds are patrolled by the United States Department of Agriculture Forest Service (Forest Service).
+The Yuba County Sheriff has the responsibility to enforce state and county laws, whereas the Forest Service has the responsibility to enforce federal laws, within the operating area (USFS-TNF 2009a).

+The Yuba County Sheriff boat patrol maintains safety and enforces the State and County regulations at Cottage Creek Boat Launch facility and within the New Bullards Bar Reservoir recreation area.
 Yuba County ordinances contain provisions specific to New Bullards Bar Reservoir (Title VIII, Public Peace and Safety, Chapter 8.50 - Bullards Bar Recreation Area).
-These ordinances detail the rules and regulations for all types of use including vehicle traffic, boating, shoreline use, swimming, house boating, and fire prevention.
-Refer to Attachment 7.8A for the full Yuba County ordinance for New Bullards Bar Reservoir and surrounding lands.
-In addition, Yuba County Ordinance § 8.50.040 provides that YCWA will regulate the uses and rules at New Bullards Bar Reservoir as follows (Yuba County 2009):
+These ordinances detail the rules and regulations for all types of use on public land including vehicle traffic, boating, shoreline use, swimming, house boating, and fire prevention.
+Attachment 7.8A contains the full Yuba County ordinance for New Bullards Bar Reservoir and surrounding lands.
+In addition, Yuba County Ordinance § 8.50.040 provides that YCWA regulate the uses and rules at New Bullards Bar Reservoir as follows (Yuba County 2008c):

-- 1) YCWA is authorized to adopt ordinances, special rules, and regulations with reference to the public use of the New Bullards Bar Recreation Area, including New Bullards Bar Reservoir. - 2) It shall be unlawful to violate any rule, regulation, or ordinance adopted by YCWA regulating the public use of the New Bullards Bar Recreation Area, including the New Bullards Bar Reservoir. - 3) It shall be unlawful to operate or use any boat or watercraft upon any portion of the waters of the New Bullards Bar Reservoir for which the fees and charges established by YCWA have not been paid. - 4) Any person who violates any of the provisions of this § 8.50.040 or any of the ordinances, rules, or regulations adopted by YCWA regulating the public use of the New Bullards Bar Recreation Area, including New Bullards Bar Reservoir, shall be guilty of a misdemeanor and punishable by a fine not exceeding \$500 or by imprisonment not exceeding 6 months, or by both such fine and imprisonment.
+- 1) YCWA is authorized to adopt ordinances, special rules, and regulations with reference to the public use of the New Bullards Bar Recreation Area, including New Bullards Bar Reservoir (such as the ordinances in Table 7.8.2-1 and 7.8.2-2). - 2) It shall be unlawful to violate any rule, regulation, or ordinance adopted by YCWA regulating the public use of the New Bullards Bar Recreation Area, including the New Bullards Bar Reservoir. - 3) It shall be unlawful to operate or use any boat or watercraft upon any portion of the waters of the New Bullards Bar Reservoir for which the fees and charges established by YCWA have not been paid.

+4) Any person who violates any of the provisions of this § 8.50.040 or any of the ordinances, rules, or regulations adopted by YCWA regulating the public use of the New Bullards Bar Recreation Area, including New Bullards Bar Reservoir, shall be guilty of a misdemeanor and punishable by a fine not exceeding \$500 or by imprisonment not exceeding 6 months, or by both such fine and imprisonment.